iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Price

-Apple Notes is free.
+Apple Notes, on the other hand, is free.
 It comes preinstalled on all your Apple devices.
 It also has a web-based version that works on any operating system, as long as you have an Apple ID.

 Feature | Notability | Apple Notes |